MicrosoftDocs/Hololens/hololens/hololens2-options-trimble-xr10-edition.md

 ## Next steps

 1. Start interacting right away with Mixed Reality and navigating Windows 10 on your HoloLens - check out the **Tips** app for hands-on tutorials for hand interactions.
 Use the start gesture to go to Start or say "Go to Start" and select Tips.
-1. Learn how to use your HoloLens 2.
+1. Click below to continue reading about getting around HoloLens 2.

 > [!div class="nextstepaction"]
 > [Get started with HoloLens 2](hololens2-basic-usage.md)